Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 • Being ready to solve problems that can arise in relation to the whole backup and recovery process;

-Speaking of Oracle database loss, the wide variety of possible reasons for loss of the database further illustrates that doing Oracle backups is a good thing in general!
+Speaking of Oracle database loss, the wide variety of possible reasons for the loss of the database further illustrates that doing Oracle backups is a good thing in general!
 For example, some of the various causes of data loss could be:

 • Hardware crash;